This is a view of the front side of the monument at the WWII spomenik complex in Podgarić, Croatia.

-Meanwhile, deeper symbolic meaning of element of the site can be observed which hint at various potential artistic inspirations from a range of ancient and historical world cultures.
+Meanwhile, deeper symbolic meaning of elements of the site can be observed which hint at various potential artistic inspirations from a range of ancient and historical world cultures.
 For instance, the symbolic motif of Džamonja's 'wings of victory' bear a striking resemblance to the ancient symbol of the 'winged sun', a motif which was used across a wide range of civilizations from antiquity (including Egypt, Perisa, Assyria, and other historic cultures.)
-Through these cultures the symbol generally employed to communicate holiness, power and supreme divinity.
+Through these cultures, the symbol generally employed to communicate holiness, power and supreme divinity.
 While there are many interesting examples of ancient sun discs that bear stylistic similarities to Džamonja's sculpture, one of the most interesting is a 9th century BC Assyrian relief carving which depicts the warrior Gilgamesh with a winged sun disk held above his head by two representations of Gugalanna, the Bull of Heaven (Photo 8).
-The idea of a direct connection to heaven and divinity is a common symbolic thread among ancient depictions of sun discs and is a theme which directly relates to the events memorialized in the Podgarić monument.
+The idea of a direct connection to heaven and divinity is a common symbolic thread among ancient depictions of sun discs and is a theme that directly relates to the events memorialized in the Podgarić monument.
 Furthermore, numerous ancient cultures use extended wings to symbolize the protective forces of heaven.
-Most notably, in ancient Egypt the goddess Isis, who is generally depicted with spread falcon wings, was the deity who ferried lost souls into the afterlife and had the ability to resurrect the dead.
+Most notably, in ancient Egypt, the goddess Isis, who is generally depicted with spread falcon wings, was the deity who ferried lost souls into the afterlife and had the ability to resurrect the dead.

 Photo 8: A 9th century BC Assyrian relief of Gilgamesh with a winged sun disk [source]

 Photo 9: The Zoroastrian Fire Temple located in Yazd, Iran [source]